kingwilldabeast/Scuba-Steve-Game/README.md

 <img src=“./WF1.png”>

 # Lets Play Scuba-Steve
-Object: Help Scuba Steve guess the secret word before he gains too many heads.
+**Object:** Help Scuba Steve guess the secret word before he gains too many heads.
 Each letter guessed will be evaluated as truthy/falsy till the game results in a win or a loss.
+**Utilization:** Helps build and increase the effective use of Javascript, CSS, and HTML

+### Getting started:
+Download
+Go-Live in Html
-## How to Play
+## Usage - How to play:
 1. Players can take turns or work together.

 >Gameplay continues until the players guess the word or they run out of guesses and the heads have constructed their figure.